solenopsys/converged-renderer/readme.md

 The following globals are supported.

-- `VOBY`: if `true`, then Voby is used in the current client page.
-This is also used internally to detect if Voby has been loaded multiple times within the same page, which is not supported.
+- `renderer`: if `true`, then renderer is used in the current client page.
+This is also used internally to detect if renderer has been loaded multiple times within the same page, which is not supported.

 #### `JSX`